Regular Cleanings Are Important!

-When dental problems are minor, treatment is less invasive—and usually less expensive!
+When dental problems are minor, treatment is less invasive — and usually less expensive!
 For example, a small cavity that is discovered by your dentist can be filled with a tooth-colored filling.
 If that same cavity goes untreated, however, the decay can spread and eventually develop into a painful infection requiring root canal therapy or even extraction to preserve your other teeth and your overall health.

 If you are at a high risk for tooth decay, we can provide fluoride treatment to supplement your preventive care.
-Regardless of risk, all adults should use a fluoride toothpaste, which have been proven to help prevent tooth decay.
+Regardless of risk, all adults should use a fluoride toothpaste, which has been proven to help prevent tooth decay.

 The Connection between Oral Health and Overall Health